raspberry-varg/raspberry-varg/README.md

 `Chai` continues to grow and mature with each update, including a recent addition of arrays and strong static typing.

 [Read more about **my programming language Chai** and its features here](https://github.com/Disk-Race-Games/AisOdysseyGame?tab=readme-ov-file#chai)!

-> _If you would like to request a copy of the source code to browse Chai's full implementation, please email me directly at robertvargas.eptx@gmail.com_

 Small gameplay preview with music muted: